Deutsche Forschungsgemeinschaft (DFG)

 - Research data should be published as promptly as possible, provided that this is in line with the principles of data protection, copyright, etc.

-- Handling of Research Data (PDF) (December 21, 2021) contains a checklist for the section on how to address research data on applications.
+- Checklist for the Handling of Research Data (PDF) (December 21, 2021) contains information on how to address research data management in DFG funding applications.

 - Guidelines on the Handling of Research Data (PDF) (September 30, 2015)